chaitu786/Mini-Page-Builder/README.md

 # Mini-Page-Builder Component Documentation

+# Overview

+- The 'MiniPageBuilder' component is a React component designed for building pages with draggable and customizable components.
+It allows users to drag and drop components onto a blank container, configure their properties, and save the page configuration.

 # Working

 - Upon opening the link, you will encounter a Mini Page Builder UI featuring a sidebar on one side containing blocks (Label, Input, Button), and a blank canvas on the other.